alexanderneville/docs/dsa/complexity.md

-Some algorithms may take longer under different input conditions, for example linear search is much faster if the element to find is first in a list than if the element doesn\'t appear in the list at all.
-The complexity of this algorithm can be measured under different cases, eg. in the _best case_, where the element to find is at the start of the list (constant time complexity); the _average case_, where the element is in the middle of the list ($n/2$ complexity) or the _worst case_, where the element to find doesn\'t appear in the list ($n$ complexity).
+Some algorithms may take longer under different input conditions, for example linear search is much faster if the element to find is first in a list than if the element doesn't appear in the list at all.
+The complexity of this algorithm can be measured under different cases, e.g. in the _best case_, where the element to find is at the start of the list (constant time complexity); the _average case_, where the element is in the middle of the list ($n/2$ complexity) or the _worst case_, where the element to find doesn't appear in the list ($n$ complexity).

 ## Big O Notation